ChristopherTafeit/dd_qxp_comparison/README.md

 * bash (for scripts)

 ## Test case generator
+How to run:

 `java -jar testcase-generator.jar <amountOfTestcases> <generatorOutputPath> <amountOfFailIds>`

+`<amountOfTestcases>`: Specify the amount of test cases that needs to be generated `<generatorOutputPath>`: Specify the path to store the generated test cases `<amountOfFailIds>`: Specify the amount of Fail IDs that are randomly generated and therefore randomly distributed

 ## Real world test program
+How tu run:

 `java -jar external-test-runner.jar <testProgram> <testInputFile>`

+`<testProgram>`: Specify the external test program (external test oracle) `<testInputFile>`: Specify the test input file (.json)

 ## Artificial test program
+How to run:

 `java -jar test-runner.jar <testCaseDirectory>`

+`<testCaseDirectory>`: Specify the folder with the test input files (.json)

 ## Test execution
 * scripts/